Be the first to receive the latest news on our brand, products and upcoming events.

-Artist Natasha Tontey (b.1989, Indonesia) presents Primate Visions: Macaque Macabre – a major installation that will run from 16 November 2024 until 6 April 2025 at the Museum of Modern and Contemporary Art in Nusantara (Museum MACAN), Jakarta.
-This expansive new installation marks Tontey’s first solo exhibition in an institutional context and will explore the multi-layered connection between humans and the natural world, interweaving primatology and speculative fiction.
+Artist Natasha Tontey presents Primate Visions: Macaque Macabre – a new large-scale, immersive exhibition that runs from 16 November 2024 until 6 April 2025 at Museum MACAN (Museum of Modern and Contemporary Art in Nusantara), Jakarta, Indonesia.

 Natasha Tontey